bloomberg/memray/docs/live.rst

 .. code:: shell-session

-  $ memray3.9 run --live application.py
+  $ memray run --live application.py

 Immediately Memray will start your process in the background and will connect a TUI to it in the foreground.
 The TUI will display the current high watermark of the heap every time it takes a snapshot, in a tabular format.